enbraun/slate/source/includes/_project.md

  ---:        |    :----
 **title** <br> <span class="required">`required`</span>  |The title is a string which represents the  title of a project.
 It is a required field.
 This may be up to 100 characters.
 This will throw an error if you post an empty value.
 **image_uuid**  <br><span class="optional">`optional`</span> | Project's image is an optional field.
 This field accepts the Base64 encoded PNG string.This will be blank if you POST an empty value.
-**project_type_id** <br> <span class="required">`required`</span>| Project type id represents the id of its type.
-Let’s assume there are two types of project Medical and Education.
-Type id of Medical is 1 and Type id of Education is 2, then while creating a new project, all the projects whose type id is given as 1 will get created under Medical type and same for Education when type id is 2.
-It is a required field.
 **project_start_date**<br><span class="required">`optional`</span> |The date on which project has started.
 **tags**  <br><span class="optional">`optional`</span>  | Tags is an optional filed.
 It’s displayed alongside the project in your list and can be useful for searching and filtering.
 This may be up to 50 characters.
 This will be blank if you post an empty value.
 **email** <br><span class="optional">`optional`</span>  |  This field is used to display email address of project manager(for example)  .The maximum length of this field may be up to 254 characters.
 This will be blank if you POST an empty value.